yatharth-97/get-youtube-subscribers-alma/README.md

 The project involves us to construct a API to obtain YouTube Subscribers data for a Mongodb database.

-According to the guidelines given for the CapStone project, we must develop a backend API that will deliver responses in JSON format, utilizing a modular coding strategy that uses separate files for each api connection, a separate file to handle the database and an app for all routes.
+According to the guidelines given for the CapStone project, we must develop a backend API that will deliver responses in JSON format, utilizing a modular coding that uses separate files for each api connection, a separate file to handle the database and an app for all routes.

 #### All of the routes use Get http methods.